vikach01/Project/README.md

 # Project
 Thesis

-Tis is the code for my research work.
+This is the code for my research work.